Amicus Briefs

 FTC v.
 Walmart

-AMICUS BRIEF SUMMARY – The Federal Trade Commission (FTC) lacks constitutional authority to bring a lawsuit for monetary damages and injunctive relief against Walmart Inc., argues NCLA in an amicus curiae brief submitted in the case FTC v.
+AMICUS BRIEF SUMMARY – The Federal Trade Commission (FTC) lacked constitutional authority to bring a lawsuit for monetary damages and injunctive relief against Walmart Inc., argued NCLA in an amicus curiae brief submitted in the case FTC v.
 Walmart…

 Fulton v.
 City of Philadelphia